Foundations of geometric approximate group theory: Coarse ends of metric spaces

 the elements of $\cE_\infty(X)$ are called the \emph{coarse ends} of $X$. \end{construction} The following is established in \cite[Prop.\ 6.35]{AlvarezCandel}: \begin{theorem}[Coarse invariance of coarse ends] Let $X$ and $Y$ be metric spaces and let $f: X \to Y$ be a coarsely proper coarsely Lipschitz map.
 Then $f$ induces a continuous map $f_\infty: \cE_\infty(X) \to \cE_\infty(Y)$, which depends only on the closeness class of $f$.
 In particular, the homeomorphims type of $\cE_\infty(X)$ is a coarse invariant of metric spaces. \end{theorem} While the space of coarse ends can be defined for an arbitrary metric space $X$ and is a coarse invariant in this context, some assumptions on $X$ are needed to make this space well-behaved.
 The following is \cite[Prop.\ 6.29]{AlvarezCandel}: \begin{proposition}[Compactness condition] If $X$ is a coarsely connected metric space of coarse bounded geometry, then $\cE_\infty(X)$ is compact. \end{proposition} Our next goal is to compare the space $\cE_\infty(X)$ of coarse ends to the space $\cE(X)$ for proper metric spaces $X$.
 We first observe that there is always a natural continuous map $\cE(X) \to \cE_\infty(X)$: \begin{construction}[Comparison maps] Assume that $(X,d)$ is a proper metric space and let $o \in X$ be a basepoint.
-We abbreviate $\overline{B}_r := \overline{B}(o,r)$; then the sequence $\overline{B}_n$ is cofinal both in $\cK(X)$ and $\cB(X)$.
+We abbreviate $\overline{B}_r \coloneqq \overline{B}(o,r)$; then the sequence $\overline{B}_n$ is cofinal both in $\cK(X)$ and $\cB(X)$, i.e.\ every element of $\cK(X)$ or $\cB(X)$ is contained in some $\overline{B}_n$.
 Moreover, since for every $c>0$ every connected component is contained in a unique $c$-connected component, we have maps $c_{n,c}: \cU_{\overline{B}_n} \to \cU_{c,\overline{B}_n}$.
 Passing to the inverse limit over $n$ we obtain a comparison map $c_{\infty, c}: \cE(X) \to \cE_c(X)$, and then taking a direct limit over all $c>0$ we obtain a comparison map $c_{\infty, \infty}: \cE(X) \to \cE_\infty(X)$. \end{construction}

-In \cite[Sec.
-6.3]{AlvarezCandel} it is shown that the criterion applies, for example, to connected graphs and complete Riemannian manifolds.
+By \cite[Sec.\ 6.3]{AlvarezCandel} the comparison map is a homeomorphism for connected graphs and complete Riemannian manifolds.
 We extend this list as follows: \begin{proposition}[Ends vs.\ coarse ends] If $(X,d)$ is any proper geodesic metric space, then the comparison map yields a homeomorphism $\cE(X) \cong \cE_\infty(X)$. \end{proposition}

 The proof is based on the following observation, which is similar to \cite[Prop.
 6.31]{AlvarezCandel}: \begin{lemma} Let $(X,d)$ be a proper metric space.
 Assume that there exists $c_0 \geq 0$ such that for all $c>c_0$, there exists $n_0(c) \in \bN$ such that for all $n \geq n_0$ there exists some $m = m(c,n) \in \bN$ such that every coarse $c$-connected component of $X \setminus \overline{B}_n$ is contained in a unique connected component of $X \setminus \overline{B}_m$ and such that $\lim_{n \to \infty} m(c, n) = \infty$ for every $n \in \bN$.
 Then $c_{\infty, \infty}: \cE(X) \to \cE_\infty(X)$ is a homeomorphism. \end{lemma} \begin{proof} The condition ensures (for sufficiently large $n$ and $c$) the existence of maps $\mu_{n,c}: \cU_{c,\overline{B}_n} \to \cU_{\overline{B}_{m(c,n)}}$, which induce maps $\mu_{\infty, c}: \cE_c(X) \to \cE(X)$ and hence a map $\mu_{\infty, \infty}: \cE_\infty(X) \to\cE(X)$, which can be shown to be inverse to the comparison map, as in the proof of \cite[Prop.
 6.31]{AlvarezCandel}. \end{proof}